wabdavaloper/awesome-made-by-russians/README.md

   An open-source conversational AI library built on TensorFlow and Keras.

 - **[Deployer](https://github.com/deployphp/deployer)** by [Anton Medvedev](https://github.com/antonmedv)<br>
-  A deployment tool written in PHP with support for popular frameworks out of the box
+  A deployment tool written in PHP with support for popular frameworks out of the box.

 - **[EAIntroView](https://github.com/ealeksandrov/EAIntroView)** by [Evgeny Aleksandrov](https://github.com/ealeksandrov)<br>
   Highly customizable drop-in solution for introduction views.